New Construction Termite Soil Treatments

 Vertical Application Rates: Apply 4 gallons of treated solution per 10 linear feet when applying around critical areas such as: along interior foundation walls, plumbing, bath traps, utility services, and other features that will penetrate the slab.

-Soil disturbance CANNOT occur once the termite soil treatment has been performed.
+Soil disturbance CANNOT occur once the termite soil treatment has stinging insect performed.
 If soils are disturbed after termite soil application, a re-treat is essential in all areas that soils were disturbed.
 Re-treat will require an additional charge at the general contractor’s expense.
 Mug-A-Bug will properly dispose of any termiticide containers offsite in accordance with label instructions, to include triple rinse and destruction of the original container.
 Mug-A-Bug is a certified pest control operator licensed in the State of Colorado and is an approved contractor to perform termite soil treatments, which falls under the category of Wood Destroying Insects with the Colorado Dept. of Ag.

 ProThor SC2 is our preferred termite soil treatment product used for each project.
 Imidacloprid is the active ingredient (AI) for ProThor SC2.
 ProThor SC2 is a non-repellent termiticide used for prevention or control of subterranean termites.